renesas/azure-rtos/configuration/samples/usbx_hmsc/README.md

 This issue will be fixed at that next update of RSK board description file.

-2.4 When using RX microcontrollers with DPFPUs
+2.4 When using RX microcontrollers with DPFPU
 Target projects (RX72N, RX671):
 - Projects with the double precision floating point instruction generation option (CC-RX: -dpfpu, GCC: --mdfpu=64, IAR: --fpu=64) enabled on RXv3 core devices
 Workaround: